What Do You Need to Remove Baseboard Trim?

-There’s more to installing your own flooring than the actual laying of the floor itself.
+There’s more to installing your own flooring than laying the floor itself.
 Preparing the subfloor, dealing with floor transitions and, today’s topic, removing baseboards are all skills you will need if you plan to do the work yourself.

-As ever, we recommend that you get a couple of free estimates from local contractors to give yourself a clear idea of the cost and time advantages (or disadvantages) of a diy installation.
+As ever, we recommend getting a couple of free estimates from local contractors to give yourself a clear idea of the cost and time advantages (or disadvantages) of a DIY installation.

-So today on Ask the Home Flooring Pros we’re going to take you through the step by step process of baseboard removal…a skill which will ensure you don’t end up making more work for yourself due to damaged walls.
+So today on Ask the Home Flooring Pros we’re going to take you through the step-by-step process of baseboard removal…and more importantly, how to remove baseboard without damaging the walls.